 A Quiet Triumph on the Slopes: Mentorship, Resilience, and the Power of Possibility

-Saturday, like most Saturday’s at the Snozone in Milton Keynes, was alive with energy — families racing down slopes, instructors guiding eager learners, and the usual weekend buzz filling the air.
+On Saturday 11th October, like most Saturday’s at the Snozone in Milton Keynes, it was alive with energy — families racing down slopes, instructors guiding eager learners, and the usual weekend buzz filling the air.
 But amidst the flurry of activity, something quietly remarkable was unfolding.

 A Moment of Support

-Ben Gallagher, adaptive skier and mentor, was on the snow with his skis,, standing beside a student experiencing the slopes for the very first time.
+Ben Gallagher, adaptive skier and Mintridge Foundation mentor, was on the snow with his skis, standing beside a student experiencing the slopes for the very first time.
 Ben wasn’t skiing beyond what the student was doing — his focus was entirely on support.
 Alongside another instructor, he offered encouragement, advice, and the kind of reassurance that only someone who’s faced similar challenges can provide.

 Ben’s Journey

 Ben’s story is one of resilience.
 After sustaining serious injuries in 2019 while in the military and undergoing extensive surgery, he was left with greatly reduced mobility and strength in his left arm.
-Yet his determination to stay active in sports he once thought were out of reach has become a powerful source of inspiration.
+Yet his determination to stay active in sports he once thought were out of reach has become a powerful source of inspiration which is what led him to his ambassadorial role with Team Mintridge.

 The Mentoring Connection